isene/astropanel/README.md

 detailed down to each hour, while the rest of the days have 4 forecast points (hours 00, 06, 12 and 18).
 Time is for your local time zone.

-You can set the various limits as you see fit.
+When inside the program, you can set the various limits as you see fit.

+## Keys

 Just press "?" to get the help for each possible key binding:

 ```
 KEYS